 Comparative Studies in K9 & Human Epilepsy: Triggers, Trials & Tribulations.
 Can Solar Flares, Lunar Phases & Weather Trigger Seizures?

-Read "News" Below For Upcoming Webinar, Open Clinical Trials & Grant News
+Read "News" Below For Podcasts, Webinars, Open Clinical Trials & Grant News

 Lunar Eclipse & Full Moons

 While the effects of such lunar activity seems to be debatable, people who have Epi-dogs that have been triggered know different.
 According to Meaghan Callahan, DVM, MS, CVA (Veterinarian and Acupuncturist at Pebble Creek Animal Hospital in Tampa, Florida) in an article in Heavy.com, "There is, in fact, anecdotal evidence revealing changes in animal behavioral dating back over 700 years.
 There is so much we, as scientists, do not yet understand about the interactions of the solar system and it’s effects on the animal kingdom, however in my opinion, there is a direct correlation,” Dr. Callahan explained.